oli82/esphome-junctek_khf/README.md

 ## Usage
 ### Connect hardware.
 The ESP32 needs to be connected via an RS-485 module to the RS-485 on the monitor using a 4cp4 connector.
+From left to right they are: B, A, GND, NC

 ## ESPHOME Config
 The applicable config for the device should look something like: